janithpet/signaloid-bernoulli/README.md

 *This simple model is known to give sufficiently correct results [\[2](https://www1.grc.nasa.gov/beginners-guide-to-aeronautics/bernoulli-and-newton/),[3\]](https://www3.eng.cam.ac.uk/outreach/Project-resources/Wind-turbine/howwingswork.pdf), but isn't necessarily the most physically-correct model [[3]](https://www3.eng.cam.ac.uk/outreach/Project-resources/Wind-turbine/howwingswork.pdf).*

 ## Incorporating measurement uncertainty
+Measurements are inherently uncertain.
+We therefore incorporate uncertainty in the measurement of velocity using the pitot-tubes.
+See [the section on assumptions](#assumptions-about-the-pitot-tubes) for the uncertainty values we used.

+In the implementation, we incorporate uncertainty using the [Signaloid UxHw Hardware API](https://docs.signaloid.io/docs/hardware-api/).
+We use the function `UxHwDoubleUniformDist` function to add uniform noise.

 ## Usage
 This repository can be run locally on your own machine (tested on macOS 14.0) and on the Signaloid Cloud Developer Platform.